GorillaVille/Brain_Games/README.md

 Core Mechanics Being Used:

-1. RecyclerViewAdapter:
+1. RecyclerView:
-In order to hold all of the information related to the clicking, I will need to store them, and I will also need to store the circles in Circle Blast.
+I will need to store the circles in Circle Blast.

 2. Dialog:
 I will have a dialog pop up at the start of each game.